mckaylush/data-acquisition-blog/blog/blog.md

 Key takeaway possibilities:
-- When delays tend to peak
+- There is a sharp increase of delays during the early hours of the day especially 3-4AM
 - Which hours are most reliable
 - Any “rush hour” delay effects around afternoon/evening